pwintz/sharc/README.md

 ### Building an Image

-For platforms where a Docker image is not availble on Docker Hub, it is necessary to build a Docker image.
+For platforms where a Docker image is not available on Docker Hub, it is necessary to build a Docker image.
 To build an image, you must install [Git](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git) and ensure [SSH is setup](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for authenticating with GitHub.
 1. Clone this repository.
     1. Navigate to the folder where you want this project located.